Protecting Savers, Modernising Financial Fairness

 A national discussion on savings fairness, led by independent practitioners, supported by international best practice.

-No saver should be held captive in a financial product.
+No saver should feel locked into a financial product.

-This initiative, led by MiraClair Wealth, calls for a long-overdue modernisation of Assurance Vie, to restore fairness, transparency, and freedom of choice for French residents, British expatriates, and international families.
+This initiative, led by MiraClair Wealth, calls for a long-overdue modernisation of Assurance Vie — restoring fairness, transparency, and genuine freedom of choice for French residents, British expatriates, and international families.

 Quick links